GFOTY: Career

 March 2015 saw GFOTY head to the USA to play the PC Music showcase at the Empire Garage in Austin, Texas as part of SXSW.
 Her performance was well received, with Exclaim! writing that it was a "fascinating set" and Noisey saying "Here's what I did when I saw GFOTY, which was probably the best thing I've seen all week: I fucking lost my mind.
 I loved it.
 I was ecstatic."
 On 8 May 2015, GFOTY performed as part of a PC Music show at BRIC House in Brooklyn, New York as part of the Red Bull Music Academy Festival.
 The show was billed as the premiere of Pop Cube, "a multimedia reality network".

-On 25 October 2016, GFOTY released a glitch pop-influenced pop rock EP titled Call Him A Doctor, which is presumed to be a continuation of her previous EP, VIPOTY.
+On 25 October 2016, GFOTY released a glitch pop-influenced pop rock album titled Call Him A Doctor, which is presumed to be a continuation of her previous EP, VIPOTY.

 On 9 November 2017, the single "Tongue" was released with an accompanying joint music video for "Tongue" and the VIPOTY track "Poison".
 "Tongue" is a single from her "greatest hits" compilation called GFOTYBUCKS - which contains 19 tracks from VIPOTY, Call Him A Doctor, past mixes, and various singles - was released on 17 November 2017.
 On the same date, a "32 page magazine created by GFOTY with exclusive GFOTYBUCKS recipes, lyrics and artwork by various GFOTY approved artists" is available to buy as a bundle with the GFOTYBUCKS CD.

 On 14 December 2018, GFOTY confirmed that she had left the PC Music label to become an indie artist.
-She released her single "Boy Next Door" under her own label "GIRLFRIEND RECORDS."
-Via Twitter, she announced that she will be releasing her new EP If You Think I'm A Bitch You Should Meet GFOTY in March 2019.
+She released her single "Boy Next Door" under her own label "GIRLFRIEND RECORDS, with production by Count Baldor."
+Via Twitter, she announced that she will be releasing her new EP If You Think I'm A Bitch You Should Meet GFOTY in March 2019, though the EP was eventually pushed back and was then released on 12 April 2019.

+On 6 September 2019, via Twitter, had announced she had wrapped up recording for her debut album, GFOTV.
+She then released the album on 15 November 2019.
+The album, inspired by television shows, had a runtime of 11:56, with a vast majority of the songs clocking in at a runtime of a minute or under.
+HighClouds written that GFOTY's mixing of well known television show and "more ambiguous and generic [...] makes it harder to identify which show she’s talking about, but maybe that’s the point GFOTY is trying to get at."
+In 2020, shortly after the album was originally released, the album was removed on streaming services for unknown reasons.